coffee beans

 100% Organic – The simplest and most obvious of all the labels.
 In this case, the product must be made up of 100% organic ingredients and the label must also have the name of the certifying agent.
 So, it may say “100% Organic” or it might have the USDA Organic seal.

 Specific Organic Ingredients – Any product that is not overseen by a certified agent can only list organic products in the ingredients list, along with the percentages of said products.
-This one isn’t really relevant for coffee but always worth knowing exactly what you’re buying.
+This one isn’t really relevant for coffee but it’s always worth knowing exactly what you’re buying.

 Are Organic Standards Global?